Payless-Protocol/Payless-frontend/README.md

 Payless Protocol is built around a privacy-first model.
 Raw IMEI numbers and recovery phrases are normalized and hashed client-side before any contract interaction.
 The smart contract only receives `bytes32` hashes — no personally identifiable data is ever stored on-chain.

-The protocol supports three tiers:
+The protocol will support three tiers:

 - **Tier 1** — User-initiated flag via IMEI and a 3-word secret phrase
 - **Tier 2** — Physically verified flag via OCR and Chainlink oracle commit-reveal (in development)